 Painting the Beautiful Collapse of Humanity

-Born in Havana and now creating from his studio in Ottawa, Canadian-Cuban artist E Alba doesn’t just make paintings—he makes existential wake-up calls.
+Born in Havana and now creating from his studio in Montreal, artist Ernesto Alba doesn’t just make paintings—he makes existential wake-up calls.
 His work is as much about himself as it is about you, as long as you're human and alive on this planet.

 At the core of Alba’s work lies a brutally honest truth: there’s nothing particularly joyful about being human when we’re actively dismantling the very world we live in.
 His paintings aren’t comfort blankets—they’re visual sirens.
 Each canvas is a poetic reminder of our self-inflicted planetary decay, a reflection of the ongoing collapse of human society and its forgotten past.